g-reg23/CPS251/README.md

 # CPS251
-Repository for all my code from CPS 251, Android Programming.
+Repository for all my code from CPS 251, Android Programming with Kotlin.